Skip to Content

 Driving in Iceland in September is just the same as driving in summer and that surely makes your trip planning easier.
 Of course, as always, you have to be prepared for high winds, soft edges, and flying stones that can shatter your windscreen.
 I always recommend getting full insurance when you rent a car in Iceland.

-TIP: We recommend renting your car via the RentalCars website.
+TIP: We recommend renting your car via this website.
 You can compare different companies and their offers, find the best prices, and also have a much better cancelation policy than with local companies.
-You are also much better protected in case a local company goes bankrupt as it recently happened with our favorite local provider in Iceland.
-Recently, we had to cancel two trips and two rental car bookings and RentalCars fully refunded them both.
-We also always take their ‘full insurance’ option.
+We also always take their ‘full insurance’ option since it’s much cheaper than at the counter.

 Driving in Iceland in September - road conditions are generally very good